 Black Skirt Tetra Appearance

-First of all you should know how they looks like.
-As zlack Skirt Tetras belong to the Characidae family, they have that iconic tetragonal shape, like a rectangular prism cube.
+First of all, you should know how they look like.
+As black Skirt Tetras belong to the Characidae family, they have that iconic tetragonal shape, like a rectangular prism cube.

 The tailfin is relatively thin and has a forked shape.
 The dorsal fin of the Black Skirt Tetra is tiny and squared off, and they have a dramatic anal fin on the bottom.
 Some Black Skirt Tetras have short fins, whereas others have longer, flowing fins.

 The average size of Black Skirt Tetra is between 1-2 ½ inches (2.5-6.4 cm), although some tetras grow up to 3 inches long but rare.